Skywalx/simple-player-authentication/README.md

 **Can I use the source code of this plugin to adapt to my own liking ?**

 - Yes you can!
-The plugin is license under the [MIT license](LICENSE) which allows you to fork this project and reuse it even for commercial use.
+The plugin is licensed under the [MIT license](LICENSE) which allows you to fork this project and reuse it even for commercial use.
 The only restriction is that you cannot remove Skywalx copyright markings within the code.
   Otherwise, feel free to use to your liking!